KrisKennaway/ii-sound/README.md

 - As with my [\]\[-Vision](https://github.com/KrisKennaway/ii-vision) streaming video+audio player, we schedule a "slow path" dispatch to occur every 2KB in the byte stream, and use this to manage the socket buffers (ACK the read 2KB and wait until at least 2KB more is available, which is usually non-blocking).
-While doing this we need to maintain the 13 cycle cadence so the speaker is in a known trajectory.
+While doing this we need to maintain a regular tick cadence so the speaker is in a known trajectory.
 We can compensate for this in the audio encoder.

 ## Encoding